mbarkhau/sbk/READMEv2.md

  3. Write down `salt`.
  4. Write down `brainkey`.

-If you are the owner, it may be safe to continue to use the wallet and to not generate new keys, but ususally all coins should be moved to a new wallet.
+If you are the owner and you collect the required shares personally, it may be safe to continue to use the wallet and to not generate new keys.
+If you are not the owner, and the recovery process involves the cooperation of some trustees, then there is a risk that they gain access to more secrets than just their share.
+In this case it is best to prepare a new wallet in advance and move all coins to it as soon as possible.
 For more information, see the [Recovery Protocol](#recovery_protocol)

 ### Loading Wallet